europa502/Installing-Nvidia-drivers-on-Kali-Linux/README.md

 PRIME Synchronization: 1
 ```

-If it still shows 0 for you,then there is probably something wrong with your system config/kernel.Since this is still an experimental feature from Nvidia,you are out of luck.
+If it still shows 0 for you,then there is probably something wrong with your system config/kernel.
+Since this is still an experimental feature from Nvidia,you are out of luck.

 ***IF YOU STUCK IN BOOT SCREEN***